-It was about this time that he addressed the following letters home:
+It was about this time that he addressed the fol-

+lowing letters home:

-"FLORENCE, November 25th, 1839.
+"FLORENCE, 25th November, 1839.

-"My DEAR ELIZA-Remember what is written in God's blessed book, 'Be careful for nothing,' &c.
+"My Dear Eliza-Remember what is written in God's blessed book, 'Be careful for nothing,' &c.
 I am always happy.
 You know my plan is to commit every thing to the Lord, and always look upon the bright side.
 You may rest assured this is the best way.
 Our meeting here has proved a blessed one; perhaps about thirty hopefully converted; most of them are young men and women.
 Last night I preached my last sermon, thirty-three in all.
 Thank the Lord, he prospers me, and makes me a happy man."

-"TUSCUMBIA, December 4th, 1839.
+"Tuscumbia, December 4th, 1839.

-"Last Sabbath we had pretty good weather, and walking a little better.
-There was great stillness and solemnity.
+"Last Sabbath we had pretty good weather, and walking a little better. \ \ \ \ There was great stillness and solemnity.
 The Lord, I trust, has commenced a good work in this place.
 Five persons have already professed conversion."

-"COURTLAND, December 15th, 1839.
+"COURTLAND, 15th December, 1839.

 "MY BELOVED DAUGHTER-I have only a few moments to write.
 We have had a blessed meeting in Tuscumbia; about eighteen or twenty hopefully converted, and amongst them some of the most noted persons in the place.
 Dr. H., for example, one of my old pupils, and Mr. M., a lawyer of distinction.
 Some think that half the community are more or less impressed.
 We have also had a blessed meeting in this place; converts here perhaps ten or twelve; very interesting persons, indeed, and a great many more very anxious.
 You will observe the churches in both places are small and feeble, and therefore the revivals considered very great.
-Brother W. says he has not witnessed such an interesting meeting for three years.
+Brother Weatherby says he has not witnessed such an interesting meeting for three years.
 Every sermon seems to be blessed.
 To God be all the glory!
 It is now Sunday night, past ten o'clock.
 To-morrow I am to preach again in this place in the morning, and at Tuscumbia to-morrow night.
 The next night I am to preach in Florence, and the next morning I am to set off about two o'clock in the stage for Memphis, where I expect to be on Friday, and thence I am to go in a steamboat to New Orleans.
 I hope to reach Galveston about the 28th instant.
+I wish to drop your mother a line from Florence, but perhaps I may not have time.
+Tell her, whether I write or not, she may be sure I will not forget her.
 I hope, my dear child, you will always be very attentive to your mother, and I wish you to charge your brothers to do the same.
 I hope they will distinguish themselves as amiable and affectionate sons.